Porcello throws 6 shutout innings as Red Sox top Orioles 5-3

 GREAT GRAB

-Red Sox CF Jackie Bradley Jr. robbed Mancini of extra bases with a superb running catch, reaching over his head to snag a ball in front of the wall.
+Bradley robbed Mancini of extra bases with a superb running catch , reaching over his head to snag a ball in front of the center-field wall.

 TRAINER’S ROOM